react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/drawer-navigator.md

 #### `gestureEnabled`

 Whether you can use gestures to open or close the drawer.
-Defaults to `true` on iOS, `false` on Android.
+Defaults to `true`.

 #### `unmountOnBlur`